MasoudMiM/masoudmim.github.io/_pages/dogear.md

 permalink: /dogear/
 title: Dogear
 nav: false
-description: An Obsidian plugin that turns your vault into a reading tracker- Goodreads import, progress by page, percentage or listening time, a cover grid, and reading statistics, all in plain Markdown.
+description: An Obsidian plugin that turns your vault into a reading tracker- Goodreads import and CSV export, progress by page, percentage or listening time, a cover grid, and reading statistics, all in plain Markdown.
 ---

 <div class="row mt-4">